buddhist-uni/buddhist-uni.github.io/_content/articles/pali-literature-in-cambodia_saddhatisa-hammalawa.md

 year: 1981
 journal: jpts
 volume: 9
-pages: 10
+pages: "178--197"
 ---

-This overview of Pāli literature in Cambodia is based on Saddhatissa's Pāli Literature of Southeast Asia.
-It covers vinaya, jātaka stories, devotional texts, and other biographical and doctrinal works.
+An overview of the Pāḷi texts composed in medieval to early modern Cambodia: biographies, Dhamma/Vinaya treatises, Jātakas, and devotional texts.